ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/bylaws.md

-These are the official **Bylaws of the Open Computing Facility**, as last amended at the Board meeting of August 28, 2017.
+These are the official **Bylaws of the Open Computing Facility**, as last amended at the Board meeting of February 26, 2018.

 1. [Repealed]